Brown's syndrome: Diagnosis

-Diagnosis of Brown syndrome usually happens during a routine ophthalmologic appointment.
+Brown syndrome is usually diagnosed by taking a detailed history and performing physical exams, including certain eye movements.

 Treatments

 If binocular vision is present and head position is correct, treatment is not obligatory.
 Treatment is required for: visual symptoms, strabismus, or incorrect head position.

 Acquired cases that have active inflammation of the superior oblique tendon may benefit from local corticosteroid injections in the region of the trochlea.

 The goal of surgery is to restore free ocular rotations.
 Various surgical techniques have been used: